ranaivo-it/me/posts/pandas-best-practice/index.md

 <br>

-`dtypes` lists the variable data type.
-By default, Pandas grabs `string` data type as `object` and numerical values are of type either `float` or `int`, unless explicitly specified.
+**`dtypes`** lists the variable data type.
+By default, Pandas grabs `string` data type as `object` and numerical values are of type either `float` or `int`, unless explicitly predefined as the case over here.
+The column `stop_date` was pased while loading the dataset therefore this variable become of type `datetime`.

 <br>

 {{< /admonition >}}